Kienyew/CDCL-SAT-Solver-from-Scratch/README.md

 Refer to the book website for implementation details: https://kienyew.github.io/CDCL-SAT-Solver-from-Scratch/

-This book deployed by [mdBook](https://github.com/rust-lang/mdBook)
+This book is deployed by [mdBook](https://github.com/rust-lang/mdBook).

 ## References